Types of registrants

 What do the terms on the online registers mean?

 A person who is qualified to treat diseases and other conditions that affect the teeth and gums, especially the repair and extraction of teeth and the insertion of artificial ones, that is registered with the GDC to work in the UK.
-Find out more information about dentists’ scope of practice from the related document.
+Find out more information about dentists’ scope of practice.